Alvarez Grant Program

 Application Process

-If you plan to apply for both the Access and Guarantee grants, you must submit the form twice, once for each grant.
-Both the Alvarez Access Fund and the Alvarez Guarantee require the following components to be submitted in their entirety prior to listed deadlines.
-Note that students applying for the Alvarez Guarantee must attend a one-time information/grant planning session during the school year before submitting a grant application in order to be considered:
+If you plan to apply for both the Access and Guarantee grants, you must submit the WildcatSync form twice, once for each grant.
+Both the Alvarez Access and the Alvarez Guarantee require the following components to be submitted in their entirety prior to listed deadlines.
+Note that students applying for the Alvarez Guarantee must attend a one-time information session or one-on-one during the school year before submitting a grant application in order to be considered:

 - Application Form in WildcatSync